• Skip to main content

 • If you don’t own a food processor, you can easily grate the onion and ginger by hand.

-• Store in a sealed container in the fridge.
+• Store in an airtight container in the fridge.
 Best when used within 5 days of preparing it.

 • Add a minced garlic clove or two for a flavor boost.